 September 29, 2016

 Cambridge, UK – September 29, 2016.
 Granta Design today announced the release of CES Selector™ 2017, which features even more materials selection capabilities, great display and charting enhancements, and which targets commercially-important problems such as restricted substances and cost.
 CES Selector is the industry standard PC software for materials selection and graphical analysis of materials properties.
 It enables users to understand the benefits and limitations of material options, choose the right material first time, and quickly find drop-in replacements.
-More information about new capabilities will be available at web seminars on October 5 and October 13.

 Materials property data contains the answers to many critical product development problems.
 CES Selector 2017 helps users to see these answers and makes it easier to justify material choices and communicate recommendations to stakeholders.
 For example, users can quickly generate property charts to understand which materials are best suited to a particular application.
 Enhanced annotation, such as the ability to add arrows and curves, makes these charts more informative and persuasive when used in reports and presentations, helping to explain key trade-offs and to highlight trends.
 The new datasheet format not only provides a great user experience, with a fresh, attractive look and feel, but makes it easier for users to correlate values to properties and to follow links to additional data.
 Support for the latest high resolution monitors ensures that content and controls are expanded to the appropriate size, aiding readability.